evoila/osb-backup-agent/README.md

 #### Restore Job Deletion ####
-This call requests the deletion of a result of a backup job.
+This call requests the deletion of a result of a restore job.
 This should be done to either use the id again or free the space for the agent.

 Endpoint: DELETE /restore